inc.

 (Previously Pocket Playfest) Inc. is a new play incubator that strategically pairs 6 early career Chicago directors with 6 budding Chicago playwrights to develop a new script over a dedicated 3 month process.
 During the process, the cohort participates in various professional development workshops led in collaboration with Chicago storefront leaders.
 Inc. culminates in a 2 week festival that is presented live to audiences as well as filmed in Virtual Reality, exploring how to welcome audiences to experience live Chicago theatre from anywhere in the world.

-Special thanks to Karina Patel, Mikael Burke, & Kirk Anderson
+Special thanks to Karina Patel, Mikael Burke, Ramona Rotten, & Kirk Anderson

 Support this program